Amrmoslim/Seismic2Attribute/README.md

 # Seismic2Attribute

 Seismic2Attribute is a Python-based tool designed to compute a wide range of seismic attributes from seismic data.
-These attributes are essential for subsurface interpretation, fault detection, and geological modeling in the oil and gas industry. this repo is built based on https://github.com/dudley-fitzgerald/d2geo repo after finidng some issue that have not been solved
+These attributes are essential for subsurface interpretation, fault detection, and geological modeling in the oil and gas industry. this repo is built based on https://github.com/dudley-fitzgerald/d2geo repo after finidng some issues that have not been solved

 ---